 In many areas of philosophy, including but not limited to the history of philosophy and recent European philosophy, satisfactory scholarship is not possible without a good reading knowledge of certain foreign languages.
 The languages most often needed are French, German, Greek, and Latin.
 A student having none of these languages will therefore be significantly limited in choosing areas of research, and in the choice of a dissertation topic.
 If a student's dissertation is devoted to any considerable extent to an author, the student must be able to read the author's works in their original language.

-The Master of Arts degree (M.A.) in Philosophy – an incidental degree on the way to full Ph.D. candidacy – is earned by obtaining, at a specific level of achievement, the units required before taking the general exam.
+The Master of Arts degree (M.A.) in Philosophy – an incidental degree on the way to full Ph.D. candidacy – is earned by obtaining, at a sufficient level of achievement, the number units (depending on the course of study, but ten units for the standard program) required before one can take the general exam.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 The department conducts a colloquium, principally for members of the faculty and graduate students, at which professors from Princeton and other universities present papers for discussion.
 In addition, graduate students working on their dissertations present portions of their work in progress at a series of talks scheduled throughout the year.

-The dissertation is written under the guidance of one or two members of the department (the primary and secondary advisers).
+The dissertation is written under the guidance of two or more members of the department (the student's advisers).
 While working on the dissertation, students may consult not only their advisers but also other members of the faculty.
 The dissertation is normally limited to 100,000 words (about 400 standard pages); a length of 30,000 to 50,000 words is recommended.